 Here is exactly what a typical day on safari will look like.

 ‘The early bird catches the worm’.
 Well, in the African bush the early bird gets great wildlife sightings.
+On a safari you will wake up at 05:00 in teh Summer months and 05:30 in teh winter months.
 So, get up, it’s time for your first game drive of the day.

 You can enjoy a cup of tea or coffee before heading out with your ranger and tracker team.
 Morning game drives are a great time to see wildlife drinking at waterholes or predators returning from a night on the scavenge.